Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 A peak in savings rates?

-As of 9 May 2024, the best return savers can currently get on easy-access cash accounts is 5.01%2 although higher rates are available if you tie money up for periods.
+As of 1 August, the best interest rate savers can currently get on easy-access cash accounts is 5.2%,1 up from 5.1% in June.
+Higher rates are available if you tie money up for periods.

 And finally… annuity rates

-Aside from increased savings rates, another silver lining of the recent surge in Bank Rate has been improved annuity rates.
-With annuities, you hand over a lump sum and received an income, often inflation-linked, for the rest of your life.
-These rates were appallingly low in the era of low rates but have enjoyed a renaissance.
+Aside from increased savings rates, another silver lining of a higher Bank Rate has been improved annuity rates.
+With annuities, you hand over a lump sum and receive an income, often inflation-linked, for the rest of your life.
+These rates were low in the era of low rates but have enjoyed a renaissance.
 Annuity pricing is influenced by the yields on gilts.
-The 10-year gilt yield currently stands at 4.27% (23 May 2024).
-If you sign up to our Pulse alerts, you'll be the first to know when forecasts move.
+The 10-year gilt yield currently sits at 3.94% (1 August) up from 4.17% a month earlier.

 Fidelity’s Retirement Service also has a team of specialists who can provide you with free guidance to help you with your decisions.
 They can also provide advice and help you select products though this will have a charge.